 This included adding some cinnamon and cloves to the dough, along with a bit of orange zest, to really make these French Christmas cookies an unmistakable holiday treat.

-For the icing, I used royal icing, and I applied the icing using my preferred method to decorate cookies: food-grade paint brushes (like these).
+For the icing, I used royal icing, and I applied the icing using my preferred method to decorate cookies: food-grade paint brushes.
 I find that I have more control decorating this way, but it’s a personal preference, so do as you please.

 I was aiming for a sort of winter wonderland theme, and wanted to create a uniform set of cookies that would look minimalist and elegant.